Bear River (Great Salt Lake)

 The Bear River is the largest tributary of the Great Salt Lake, draining a mountainous area and farming valleys northeast of the lake and southeast of the Snake River Plain.
-It flows through southwestern Wyoming, southeastern Idaho, and northern Utah, in the United States.
+It flows through northeastern Utah, southwestern Wyoming, southeastern Idaho, and back into northern Utah, in the United States.
 Approximately 350 mi long it is the longest river in North America that does not ultimately reach the sea.

 History

+Late Pleistocene

+The Bear River was a tributary of the Snake River until 140,000 years ago when a volcanic eruption north of Soda Springs, Idaho, diverted it into what was then Lake Bonneville.

+Recent history

 The river valley was inhabited by the Shoshone people.
 Fur trappers from the Hudson's Bay Company began to penetrate the area, exploring south from the Snake River as early as 1812.
 John C. Frémont explored the area in 1843, and the Mormon Trail crossed the Bear River south of Evanston.

 The California and Oregon Trails followed the Bear River north out of Wyoming to Fort Hall in Idaho.
 Some of the travelers on the trails chose to stay, populating the Bear River Valleys of Idaho and Utah.
 The Cache Valley was an early destination for Mormon pioneers in the late 1840s.

-On January 29, 1863 troops of the United States Army attacked a Shoshone winter village in the Cache Valley, slaughtering most of the Northwestern Band of the Shoshone.
+On January 29, 1863, troops of the United States Army attacked a Shoshone winter village in the Cache Valley, slaughtering most of the Northwestern Band of the Shoshone.
 The incident has come to be known as the Bear River massacre.

 The Bear River was surveyed through the Cache Divide for diversion and irrigation in 1868.
 After the First transcontinental railroad was completed in 1869, the Central Pacific was given over a third of the land in the Bear River Valley through land grants.
 Alexander Toponce purchased 52000 acre of this land in 1883 for $65,000.
 He and John W. Kerr created the Corinne Mill, Canal and Stock Company and ultimately owned 90000 acre of land in the area.
 John R. Bothwell purchased much of this land in 1888.
 Bothwell created the Jarvis-Conklin Mortgage and Trust Company with Samuel M. Jarvis and Roland R. Conklin, with $2 million on mortgage bonds.
 The majority of these bonds were bought by Quaker societies in Scotland, England, and Ireland.
 This money was used to create a diversion dam and irrigation canals, employing 7000 men in late 1889.
 The company also bought the Ogden City Water Works.